 - Attorney at law

-He has broad experience in competition law, more in particular filing merger control notifications with the Belgian and Dutch competition authority, as well as with the European Commission, including complex mergers.
-Thomas has also experience in assisting clients in cartel procedures and abuse of dominance cases.
-In addition, Thomas has represented members states and companies in state aid procedures before the European Commission.
+He handles merger control notifications with the Belgian competition authority and with the European Commission, including complex mergers.
+Thomas assists clients in cartel procedures and abuse of dominance cases.
+In addition, Thomas represents members states and companies in state aid procedures before the European Commission and in litigation before the European Court of Justice.-Thomas also acts in cartel damages litigation.

-Thomas has a wealth of experience in litigation with regard to regulatory decisions of energy regulators (CREG, VREG en CWAPE) before the specialised chamber of the Brussels Court of Appeal, the Council of State or the Constitutional Court.
+Thomas has a wealth of experience in litigation with regard to regulatory decisions of regulators (CREG, VREG en CWAPE) before the Markets Court, the Brussels Court of Appeal, the Council of State or the Constitutional Court.

 Thomas published several articles on competition law and energy law subjects.

-Thomas has been a member of the Brussels Bar since 2002.
+Thomas has been registered at the Nederlandse Orde van Advocaten of the Brussels Bar since 2002.

 Thomas obtained a Law degree from Katholieke Universiteit Leuven (Belgium) in 2001.
 In 2002 he obtained a DESS (LLM) in European Studies from IUIL (Luxembourg city) / Université Schumann III (Straatsburg).
 In 2002 Thomas did an internship at the Cabinet of Judge Lenaerts at the Court of Justice.